deepyr/DutchSwap/docs/community/channels.rst

 Twitter
 -------

-Any public communitation with the public would come from our Twitter handle.
-Follow us!
+Any public communitation - announcements, offers and important information will likely come through the Twitter.
+Follow us to stay up-to-date!

 - `Twitter <https://twitter.com/dutchswap>`_

+Note that some of these channels are run and moderated by members of the Dutch Swap community or third parties.